wenguanwang/DHF1K/README.md

 ===========================================================================

-The code (ACLNet) and dataset (raw gaze records are new added!) can be downloaded from:
+The code (ACLNet) and dataset (DHF1K with raw gaze records, UCF-sports are new added!) can be downloaded from:

 Google disk：https://drive.google.com/open?id=1sW0tf9RQMO4RR7SyKhU8Kmbm4jwkFGpQ

 Baidu pan: https://pan.baidu.com/s/110NIlwRIiEOTyqRwYdDnVg

+The Hollywood-2 (74.6G) can be downloaded from:

+Google disk：

+Baidu pan:

 ===========================================================================